JoshuaKento/thsht/README.md

 Python 3.8+ is required.
 No external dependencies (stdlib only).

-Just download the repository and you can run the `.py` files directly.
+Just download the repository and you can run the `.py` files directly, or install the package to get console scripts.

 ## Quick Start